 That way, should you not see your luggage until 5pm, at least you will be able to change clothes and enjoy the first day of your cruise without looking like Nanook of the North meets the Love Boat.

 Despite the fact that there are signs posted all around the baggage handling areas that say tipping isn’t necessary because the baggage handlers are on a salary, don’t follow that advice.

 These people really do work hard to unload your car and transport vehicles.
 They spend hours, usually in the hot sun, lifting tons of overweight luggage, filling cargo bins and moving them to the ship.

 A good rule of thumb is $2 per bag.
-Or if you are traveling solo and have only one bag, $5-$7 will help insure that your solo bag makes it to your room.
-On time.
+Or if you are traveling solo and have only one bag, $5-$7 will help ensure that your solo bag makes it to your room.
+On-time.
 For that particular sailing.
 There are stories I could tell about passengers who don’t tip the baggage handlers…but I’ll leave it to your imagination.